graham8/osmc-backup/README.md

 As at version 0.1.9 of the backup script and 0.1.5 of the restore script, vero4k is supported.
 Users report the script does work with Vero 2.
 There is also now a facility to shut down kodi, tvheadend and any other services (user specified) that may write to the filesystem while the backup is happening.

 Everyone will have their own take on how and when to make backups.
 This script can keep daily copies of your SD card for ever which would be overkill but you can set up your own schedule.
 I keep backups for a week.
-The only dependency is rsync, which is in the repository, and for unattended operation cron, which is in the App Store.
-A suitable crontab line looks like:
+The only dependencies are rsync and pv for backup and parted for restore which are all in the repository, and for unattended operation cron, which is in the App Store.
+A suitable line in /etc/crontab looks like:

 15 2 * * * root /home/osmc/osmc-backup >> /home/osmc/backlog